Datasets - an overview

 Once a Dataset has been saved more sections become available; Journals, Balances, and Other Info.
 For information on these topics see the following knowledge articles:

 Datasets - Journals

 Datasets - Other Info - Primary Production

 Editing and deleting a dataset

-To edit a dataset, navigate to the Datasets tab of the entity file and select the dataset to be edited.
+To edit a dataset, navigate to the Datasets area of the entity file and select the dataset to be edited.
 This will open the dataset at the information tab.
 The only properties that can be edited are the Name and Import Frequency.

-To delete a dataset, select Delete from the bottom centre.
+To delete a dataset, select Delete from the bottom left.

 WARNING: Deleting a dataset cannot be undone.
 Be extremely careful when deleting datasets.